One of the most common issues we observe with the address position in golf is players who are "outside of their shoes."

 When your weight is distributed to the outside of your shoes, it leaves your hips extremely unstable and prone to sliding laterally throughout the swing.

 More importantly, we see many golfers who, as they move into the golf backswing, get their weight way out over their trail leg.
-From that position, they have virtually no chance of getting back to the lead side — and that weight transfer to the lead side is one of the most critical elements of a powerful golf swing.
+From that position, they have virtually no chance of getting back to the lead side — and that to the lead side is one of the most critical elements of a powerful golf swing.

 Here's How to Fix It

-One simple motion will get you back into good golf posture at address.
+One simple motion will get you back into good at address.
 Just take your ankles and roll them slightly inward — just enough until you feel some increased pressure on the inside of your shoes.

 That is it!